WhiteCatFly/Turing_Student_Code_2019/week_3/2018202045DHP/README.txt

 	You are allowed to set the ROOT_URL and BANNER string in parsesettings.log.
 	The saving path is not added.

+	update log @ 18:35 4/1/2019
+	You are supposed to add a '/' at the end of the ROOT_URL.
+	You are supposed to add a ' ' at each end of a part of BANNER if this part appears at the end of the URL.

 That's all.

 You can test my program by: